rvbug/cookie-ml/README.md

 python template.py ml-project
 ```

 # Project Structure

 The project structure looks complicated, but is quite simple actually
 <img width="100%" src="https://github.com/rvbug/cookie-ml/blob/main/tree-structure.png" />

-# `remove folder under notebook folder, Makefile  Docker`

 ```
-src - Most of your code lives here e.g. main.py, preprocess.py, visualizer.py etc
+Folder src - Most of your code lives here e.g. main.py, preprocess.py, visualizer.py etc

-reports - Once you clean your data, you might want extract/send the processed data to s3 or 3rd party tool
+Folder reports - Once you clean your data, you might want extract/send the processed data to s3 bucket.
+          It can then been consumed by 3rd party tools for further analysis/visualization

-plots - All your graphs in png/jpg, can be used during your presentation, publising papers or documentation
+Folder plots - Graphs(png/jpg).
+This can be used for presentation/publising papers/documentation

+params.yaml - YAML file for storing configuration

-notebook - All your jupyter notebooks which is used during your experiement/research phase
+Folder notebook - All your jupyter notebooks which is used during your experiement/research phase
- * research - to store all your artifacts, notes, links.
-It will be used later below
+ * Sub folder research - to store all your artifacts, notes, reference links.
+   * project_name_EDA_ML_Experiements.ipynb - filename is same as `project name`
+ * Sub folder nb_report - Stores all your sample reports

- * model - to store your params, model during your expermient phase
+ * Sub folder nb_model - to store your params, model during your expermient phase

- * project_name_EDA_ML_Experiements.ipynb - filename is same as project name passed via arguments in approach 2
- * project_name.ipynb - Final code lives here.
+ * project_name.ipynb - Final clean code lives here.
- * data - contains all the data
+ * data - folder contains all the data used during your experiements.

-models - to store all the models you have trained with many hyper paramaters
+models - to store all the models you would have trained with lots of hyper params

-logs - stores the application log, this can be used consumed by tools Promethus and Grafana
+logs - stores the application log, this can be used consumed by tools e.g Promethus/Grafana

-docs - during your research above, all your artifacts can be used to create beautiful docs
+docs - for building documentation - all your artifacts can be used for creating beautiful documentation
+       You can use MKDocs / Docusaurus or similar static website generator for project documentation

-data - to store all data
+data - to store data
   * train - For training you model
   * testing - For storing unseen data
   * raw - original data
   * processed - cleaned/transformed data which will be split into train or test data

-Readme.md - Landing page of your project which is a markdown file
+Readme.md - Landing page of your project which is a markdown file Makefile - To automate your script and it's dependencies if you are going to use it

 ```

 # future support
 - create virtual env
-- Support for DVC & Docker
+- Support for DVC
 - MKDocs & Docusaurus